Sprinkle Sheet Cake

 Funfetti sheet cake is what dreams are made of.
 Let’s dig in.

 I have to be honest, I made this funfetti cake back in October and have waited this long to share the recipe with you.
-Pumpkin, Thanksgiving, and Christmas cookies got in the way.
+Pumpkin, Thanksgiving, and all those Christmas cookies got in the way.
 Sorry?
 I did, however, make it again this past weekend to bring to some friends.
 Just as tasty as I remember.

 Anyway.
 Having a loved sheet cake recipe in your baking repertoire is priceless.
 It’s a fun-filled cake that you can bring along to potlucks, office parties, birthday parties, and basically anywhere you need to feed a crowd some dessert.
 I have a recipe for a three layer confetti cake, but I’ve never made a sprinkle sheet cake before, so this recipe was fun to play around with.
 The most important part about this cake recipe (and, well, any cake recipe) is having the correct size pan.
 I can’t tell you how many readers have contacted me about a cake recipe catastrophe.
 Only to find out they weren’t using the correct size pan.
 Whoops!